Question writing and submission guidelines

 What types of questions are suitable for Metaculus?

-Currently, we will consider any question that satisfies our Moderation rules for publication on the platform.
+Currently, we will consider any question that satisfies our guidelines and rules for publication on the platform.

-Resolution conditions are the backbone of any forecasting question—they spell out how and when a question will resolve.
+Resolution criteria are the backbone of any forecasting question—they spell out how and when a question will resolve.
 It's therefore key to spell these out clearly.

-- Aim for tight resolution conditions.
-The resolution conditions should leave little room for discretion in deciding the resolution.
+- Aim for tight resolution criteria.
+The resolution criteria should leave little room for discretion in deciding the resolution.
 As best you can, try to limit the scope for ex-post quarrels about what really happened, and who was right.

 - Define your terms.
 Questions of the sort “will X occur?” often hinge on how X is defined.
 It is therefore important to spell out your definitions with extra care.
-Don’t worry about being a little pedantic here!
+Don’t worry about being too pedantic here!

 - Be concrete.
 Try to specify precisely and in detail which steps should or shouldn’t be followed when resolving the question.
 Examples are helpful for making these instructions concrete.